Quickstart Guide

 "January 15th, 1850.
 John, son of Thomas Smith, blacksmith,

 and Mary Smith, of 23 Wellington Street.
-Baptized January 20th."Update the person file to reference the citation:
+Baptized January 20th."Step 8: Record Your Conclusion

 citations: